ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

     * If it is okay then move to the next step, otherwise inform the developer of the problem and add a comment to the pull request
 1. **Merge the changes (reviewer or developer)**
     * If it is a simple merge the reviewer can do it, otherwise ask the developer to do it
+    * Move the relevant entry in the [Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) from "Changes in software but still on a branch" to "Changes merged into master"
 1. **Delete the branch (reviewer or developer)**
 1. **Close the ticket in Trac (reviewer or developer)**